robdcampbell/LocalStorageTaskList/README.md

-#Updated: app is now using: React.js, Express, Node.js, and PostgreSQL.
+# React.js, Express, Node.js, and PostgreSQL.(PERNstack)

-## Full-stack CRUD app.
+## This fullstack app is a PERN CRUD playground to experiment with querying a relational database without using an ORM.